assetinfo/jquery.gridSplit/README.md

 <script src="./bower_components/underscore/underscore-min.js"></script>
 <script src="./dist/jquery.gridsplit.min.js"></script>
 ```
-OR we can include an optimised version of the above:
+OR include the optimised versions in ./dist/ dir that you can build using "grunt" (after doing npm install):

 ```html
 <link rel="stylesheet" href="./dist/jquery.gridsplit.optimised.css">
 <script src="./dist/jquery.gridsplit.optimised.js"></script>
 ```

-We can do something similar to this in our require.config if we are using an AMD:
+If you use AMD then you can do something similar to this in your require.config and load the plugin like in [main.js](https://github.com/assetinfo/jquery.gridSplit/blob/master/main.js):

 ```html
 require.config({